spraakbanken/sparv/docs/user-manual/quick-start.md

 This guide will help you get started with Sparv in just a few minutes, and walk you through the process of annotating your first corpus.
-For a more detailed [installation guide](installation-and-setup.md) and user manual, please refer to the full documentation.
+For a more detailed [installation guide](installation-and-setup.md) and user manual, please refer to the other sections of this documentation.

-> [!INFO]
+> [!NOTE]
-> Sparv is a command line application, and just like the
+>
-> [2004 Steven Spielberg movie](https://www.imdb.com/title/tt0362227/), this quick start guide takes place in a
+> Sparv is a command line application and all interaction in this quick start guide takes place in a
 > [terminal](https://en.wikipedia.org/wiki/Terminal_emulator).
 >
 > This guide should work both in a Unix-like environment and the Windows command line.